cardingshed/Spatial-Statistics/README.md

-# Spatial-Statistics
+# Spatial Statistics
-Resources from Team A Presentation
+This is a collection of r-code and further resources in Team A's introduction to Spatial Statistics